 TV and live events go well together.
-Since most of the big live events on this planet are sport, it’s not surprising that sport is a big priority here at MetaBroadcast.
+Since most of the big live events on this planet are a sport, and most of the main event which happens can be found online with the time and channel it’s going to be broadcasted on for the fans, it’s not surprising that sport is a big priority here at MetaBroadcast.

 For years people have been talking about making live sport on TV more interactive.
 Some attempts have succeeded, whilst others have added relatively little to the overall experience.
 Many holders of football and motorsport rights now offer interactive features such as stats, replays, and even multi-camera options.
 These features are popular with some viewers, though most are happy to consume normal linear TV coverage, as provided on a main screen.

 It’s clear the bigger opportunity for interactivity is in less popular sports.

 I enjoy watching cycling and tennis, sports with a medium sized following, concentrated in a small number of countries.
 Each sport has significant opportunity for growth.
 Some consider these sports are less popular because their formats are not TV friendly.
 By comparison, football and motorsports are almost designed for a mainstream TV audience, with events mostly taking place in short bursts of 1.5-2 hours, once or twice a week, in evenings or weekends.

 Meanwhile, cycling and tennis events can take 5 hours, and the big moments happen every day across 2-3 weeks of a major competition, and mostly during the working day.
 That’s great for retirees, a growth market, but not so good for those of us who have to work for a living.